senecaxconnect/xconnect_docs/docs/Usage_EventLogs.md

 ## Accessing Event Logs
 1\.
 Log in as a power user

 2\.
-Click on the settings tab on the left-side menu
+Click on the settings icon on the header menu

 ![Side Navigation](images/menu_settings.png "")